Research Internship Program

 Our focus is 3D bioprinting for the fabrication of complex tissue environments with functional vascular networks for regenerative applications.
 We are also interested in the development of functional hydrogels for the study of the interaction of biomaterials with matrix molecules on the nanoscale.

-Visit the Bertassoni Lab page.
+Visit the Bertassoni lab page.

 Hsu Lab

 The Hsu lab's research in dentistry focus lies at the intersection of stem cell molecular biology and translational research.
-The current subjects of studies in Hsu lab include novel differentiation factors for bone repair, characterization of osteogenic perivascular stem cells, and stem cells in degenerative joint diseases.
+The current subjects of studies in the lab include novel differentiation factors for bone repair, characterization of osteogenic perivascular stem cells, and stem cells in degenerative joint diseases.

-Visit the Hsu Lab page.
+Visit the Hsu lab page.

 Dental Public Health